Pinaka multi-barrel rocket launcher

 Pinaka (lit.
-'Bow of Lord Shiva') is a multiple rocket launcher produced in India and developed by the Defence Research and Development Organisation (DRDO) for the Indian Army.
-The system has a maximum range of 45 km for Mark-I Enhanced and 90 km for Mark-II ER version, and can fire a salvo of 12 HE rockets per launcher in 44 seconds.
+'Bow of Lord Shiva') is a multiple launch rocket system produced in India and developed by the Defence Research and Development Organisation (DRDO) for the Indian Army.
+The multi-barrel rocket launcher (MBRL) has a maximum range of 45 km for Mark-I Enhanced and 120 km for Long Range Guided Rocket (LRGR) version, and can fire a salvo of 12 HE rockets per launcher in 44 seconds.
 The system is mounted on a Tatra truck frame.
 Pinaka saw service during the Kargil War, where it was successful in neutralising Pakistani positions on the mountain tops.
 It has since been inducted into the Indian Army in large numbers.

 In April 2013, ₹1388.80 crore was sanctioned for increasing the production capacity of Pinaka rockets from then 1,000 to 5,000 per year.
 Unutilised land of the Yantra India Limited was also being considered for further capacity expansion when production of advanced variants would commence.
 The expansion was completed by 2014.

 Development

 In 1981, in response to the Indian Army's need for a long range artillery system, the Indian Ministry of Defence (MoD) sanctioned two confidence building projects.
 In July 1983, the Army formulated their General Staff Qualitative Requirement (GSQR) for the system.
 The Armament Research & Development Establishment (ARDE) was appointed the System Coordinator for the project.
 The project included seven other laboratories of the DRDO, such as the Combat Vehicles Research and Development Establishment (CVRDE), High Energy Materials Research Laboratory (HEMRL) and Electronics and Radar Development Establishment (LRDE).

 The DRDO was to fabricate seven launcher vehicles, of which six were to be supplied to the Army for user trials, three replenishment-cum-loader vehicles including two for the Army’s user trials, one command post vehicle.
 Induction was planned at the rate of one Regiment per year from 1994 onwards.
-This system would eventually replace the BM-21 Grads of the Indian Army.
+This system would eventually replace the BM-21 Grad and BM-30 Smerch of the Indian Army.

+Ammunition

 Mark 1

 Development began in December 1986, with a sanctioned budget of ₹26.47 crore.
 The development was to be completed in December 1992.
 As per a report the prototype was rolled out by 1992.
 The user trials of the system by the Army began by February 1999 after the developmental trials.
 The user trials ended in December 1999.
 The first order for full-rate production was placed with Ordnance Factory in 2007.

 The Pinaka is in the process of further improvement.
 Israel Military Industries cooperated with DRDO to implement its Trajectory Correction System (TCS) on the Pinaka, for further improvement of its CEP.
 Said programme is indicated to have greatly increased the CEP of the Pinaka The rockets can also be guided by GPS to improve their accuracy.
 A wraparound microstrip antenna has been developed by DRDO for this system.